KassLavender/myshell/README.md

 Simple shell terminal created as my project for learning Python and github.
 Meow!

 ### Available Programs:
-**binaryMaskToDecimal:**
+**BinaryMaskToDecimal:**
-In order to allow bit-wise operations, python represents negative integers e.g. -4 as 111....11100.
+In order to allow bit-wise operations, python represents negative integers e.g. -4 as 111....11100, where 100 is equivalent to 11100 and so forth.

-When given a string of binary values, outputs the decimal integer that would be represented in Python.
+When given a string of binary values, outputs the decimal integer that would be represented in Python after demasking.

-**decimalToBinaryMask:**
+The first bit in the string of binary values denotes the sign (0 is positive, 1 is negative).

+**DecimalToBinaryMask:**
-In order to allow bit-wise operations, python represents negative integers e.g. -4 as 111....11100.
+In order to allow bit-wise operations, python represents negative integers e.g. -4 as 111....11100, where 100 is equivalent to 11100 and so forth.

-When given a decimal integer, outputs the binary integer that would be represented in Python.
+When given a decimal integer, outputs the string of binary values that would be represented in Python after masking.

+The first bit denotes the sign (0 is positive, 1 is negative).

 ### Available Commands:
 **listall:**
 Lists all available programs and commands currently available.
 Clears the terminal beforehand for legibility.
-**clearTerminal:**
+**ClearTerminal:**
 Clears the terminal

 ### Utilities:
 **error:**
 Error handling, prints the associated exception.

+**ExceptionOutputExtractor**
+"""Exception handling utility.
+Returns exception output converted to a string."""